Archaeology of Ayodhya: Animal remains

 Earlier excavations had unearthed animal bones and even human remains.
-According to historian Irfan Habib, the presence of animal bones meant that it was a residential area (and not a shrine) inhabited not necessarily by a non-vegetarian community and that it was in that Muslim habitat that a mosque was raised in 1528 or thereafter.
+Historians like Irfan Habib have stated that there was Muslim habitation in the area during this period.
+Earlier excavations had unearthed animal bones and even human remains which could not have been there if the place was indeed a temple.
+Presence of animal bones, they had been arguing, meant that it was a residential area (and not a shrine) inhabited by a non-vegetarian community.
+And that it was in that Muslim habitat that a mosque was raised in 1528 or thereafter.
 The ASI report mentions the bones, but does not explain how they came to be there.